Impact of COVID-19 on College Admission and Testing

 How different schools have implemented test-optional policies varies.
-Tufts University announced that it will introduce a test-optional policy for the next three years, beginning with current high school juniors.
-Tufts will then evaluate whether it wants to go back to requiring an SAT or ACT.
-Pomona College, on the other hand, announced that it plans to be test-optional only for the Class of 2021 (current high-school juniors).
+Tufts University announced that it will introduce a test-optional policy for the next three years, beginning with the Class of 2021.
+Tufts will then evaluate whether it wants to go back to requiring an SAT or ACT score.
+Pomona College, on the other hand, announced that it plans to be test-optional only for the Class of 2021 (current high school seniors).

 Parents have expressed an interest in having their students take classes online at their state university of local community college.
 Caution: Enrolling full-time, or even part-time for a semester or a year, at a state university or local community college is not compatible with deferral policies at many institutions that bar students from enrolling as degree-seeking students at other institutions during their deferral year.
 Others may cap the number of credits a deferred student can earn elsewhere.
 For example, some institutions cap that number at six, others at eight or even twelve.
 Taking more credits than allowed by the original institution could mean having to reapply as a transfer student, which can have implications for eligibility for institutional aid.
 At this time, students and parents should discuss classes and transfer credit with the admission office at the institution where the student is planning to enroll prior to making any arrangements at local colleges and universities or gap year decisions.

-The College Counseling Office recommends that students and parents contact the admissions office at the institution the student is planning to attend and ask the office directly about their deferral policy.
+The College Counseling Office recommends that students and parents contact the admission office at the institution the student is planning to attend and ask the office directly about their deferral policy.